-Kanye’s Use Of The Word “Bitch” Isn’t A Term Of Endearment In Hip Hop Or Anywhere Else
+Kanye's Use Of THAT Word Is No Term Of Endearment

 For all those who are mad about Kanye West's mention of Taylor Swift on his song "Famous" — you know, the line where he thinks they could have sex one day, calls her a b*tch, and takes credit for her fame? — he'd like you to know there's nothing insulting about it.
 "I did not diss Taylor Swift and I've never dissed her," West tweeted hours after he debuted the track off his latest album The Life Of Pablo at Yeezy Season 3, explaining, "B*tch is an endearing term in hip hop like the word N****."
 West continued by saying that Swift "thought it was funny and gave her blessings" — something the statement from Swift's publicist refuted the night before.
 Of course, Swift doesn't approve of West's message, she is a role model for young women everywhere, and, no matter what West says, it's not a societal term of endearment and never has been.
 But he is right about one thing: the word "b*tch" does have a long history in hip-hop.